 As a result of community needs and population growth, it is predicted that future budgets will be impacted by an increasing demand for services, increase expenditure to renew existing assets and new infrastructure.
-Council has given endorsement subject to the completion 2021-22 Budget process and endorsement of a new LTFP of an aggregate rates revenue increase of between 1.75% to 2% (plus growth) years 1 to 10.
-This represents a significant reduction from the 2017-18 LTFP of 3.5% per annum and original LTFP forecast scenarios of 7.2%.
+Council has given endorsement subject to the completion of the 2022-23 Budget process and endorsement of a new LTFP of an aggregate rates revenue increase of between 3.0% to 2.0% (plus growth) years 2 to 10.
+While over the last four years, annual rates revenue movements have been between 0% and 2.5%, the need to now adjust revenue movements is due to new and additional cost pressures due to inflationary rises and supply chain issues that have impacted the economy.
+The last 12 months has seen Perth CPI move by 7.6% and a greater percentage movement would be expected in the regions.